nmacbean/GEOG-G489-589/Exercise 14: Unsupervised Classification/Unsupervised_Classification.md

 # Exericse 14: Unsupervised hyperspectral image classification

-This week we will be learning about unsupervised learning using the KMeans Clustering analysis from scikit-learn.
+This week we will be learning about unsupervised learning using the KMeans Clustering analysis from scikit-learn (https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html).
 We will be applying this to classify hyperspectral imagery to determine fraction of land cover types (shrub, grass, bare soil) at the semi-arid Santa Rita site in southern Arizona.

 In today's class our guest lecturer Rubaya Pervin will be talking through the methods as well as the data cleaning and tidying process.